 Software development is not an easy task.
 It requires careful planning, execution, and teamwork to deliver high-quality products to end users.
-The software development life cycle (SDLC) simplifies this process by breaking it into several stages like planning, designing, development, testing, deployment, and maintenance
+The software development life cycle (SDLC) simplifies this process by dividing it into several stages, including planning, design, development, testing, deployment, and maintenance

-However, as project complexity grows, managing these stages manually becomes a challenge.
+However, as project complexity increases, managing these stages manually becomes increasingly challenging.
 To address this, SDLC tools have become essential for modern development teams.
-This article will discuss the top 10 SDLC Tools for 2025 to help streamline your development workflow.
+This article will discuss the top 10 SDLC tools for 2026 to help streamline your development workflow.

 What are software development life cycle tools?

-Simply put, software development life cycle tools are applications used to assist development teams in the various processes and stages of the SDLC.
-They largely focus on enhancing processes, team cooperation, and quality software production in an optimal period.
+Simply put, software development life cycle (SDLC) tools are applications that assist development teams with the various processes and stages of the SDLC.
+They largely focus on improving processes, team collaboration, and the quality of software production within an optimal timeframe.

 Here is how SDLC tools help every stage of the SDLC.

-• Maintenance: Ensures stable performance and help quickly identify production bugs ( New Relic, Datadog).
+- Maintenance: Ensures stable performance and helps quickly identify production bugs (New Relic, Datadog).

 1. Jira

 Jira by Atlassian is a powerful SDLC management tool designed for Agile teams.
-It has become the first choice for task tracking and managing software development projects and is used by more than 180,000 companies worldwide.
+It has become the go-to tool for task tracking and managing software development projects, used by more than 180,000 companies worldwide.

 Key Features:

-• Advanced reporting: Offers real-time reports like burndown charts and sprint reports to track progress.
+- Advanced reporting: Provides real-time reports, such as burndown charts and sprint reports, to track progress.

 Best For: Managing Agile or Scrum workflows for software development projects.